 - After those two main pieces are connected, you bend forward and align your nipples to the center of the flange tunnel, holding the pump firmly to your breast to begin the suctioning process.
 (For me, this was the trickiest part—I practiced in front of a mirror to help achieve proper alignment.)

 - Once you've established a good seal, you secure the nursing bra latch over the pump and lean back.
 Milk travels from your nipples through the flanges into a Flextube and into the milk bag.
-(One caveat is that you can only purchase milk bags online through Willow's site.)

 I also learned a few tips and tricks along the way that I want to share: